Exam boards

 UK regulator

-Ofqual (England), Qualifications Wales, SQA Accreditation, CCEA Regulation
+Ofqual (England), Qualifications Wales, Qualifications Scotland Accreditation (formerly SQA Accreditation, renamed February 2026), and CCEA Regulation

 What an exam board does

 An exam board (formally an "awarding body") writes the syllabus for a qualification, sets the exam papers, marks them, and awards the grades.
-In the UK there are seven boards a tutor or student is likely to encounter — five domestic, one cross-UK, and one internationally-oriented one used heavily at independent schools.
+In the UK there are seven boards a tutor or student is likely to encounter: five domestic, one cross-UK, and one internationally-oriented board used heavily at independent schools.

 The five UK boards